No one has favorited this theater yet

 The Capitol Cinema building took an entire block on the Haymarket, between Jermyn Street to the north and St. James’s Market to the south.
 The cinema’s small entrance was on the corner of Haymarket and Jermyn Street, with signage visible from the busy Coventry Street/Piccadilly Circus area.
 The exterior of the building had Classical style embelishments and the northern corner over the entrance had a tower feature which was topped by a giant urn.

-Inside the 1,700 seat auditorium, seating was provided in stalls, circle and upper circle.
+Inside the 1,550 seat auditorium, seating was provided in stalls, circle and upper circle.
+Patron had to climb up stairs (or take elevators) to reach the stalls level which was on the first floor, and up further stairs and elevators to rear the circle and upper circle levels.
 Due to site restrictions, the cinema was quite narrow, but tall, and was a fine example of 1920’s cinema design.
 Decorated in a Neo-Classical style, this was the first major work of architect Andrew Mather, and it established his reputation for his later works on the many Odeon cinemas he designed for Oscar Deutsch.
 The Capitol Cinema was initially equipped with a Norman & Beard 4Manual/34stops organ which was opened by George Pattman, but this was replaced in 1930 with a Compton 3Manual/9Rank theatre organ.
+It had a 30ft deep stage and 20 dressing rooms.
+There were two ballrooms and several tea rooms.

-From 28th July 1929, the Capitol had the premier run of the first British ‘talkie’ film Alfred Hitchcock’s "Blackmail", which ran for several months.
+From 28th July 1929, the Capitol Cinema had the premier run of the first British ‘talkie’ film Alfred Hitchcock’s "Blackmail", which ran for several months.
+In March 1931 Bela Lugosi in “Dracula” premiered here.

 In 1935, Gaumont British Theatres decided to completely reconstruct the Capitol, by lowering the auditorium to take in the former basement premises of the Kit Kat Restaurant.
 The last film to play at the Capitol Cinema was Tom Walls in "Foreign Affaires" on 18th January 1936.